-His artwork provided an insight into the contemporary life of Parisian bourgeoisie that inspired several romantic overtones associated with late 19th century Paris.
+His artwork provided an insight into the contemporary life of the Parisian bourgeoisie that inspired several romantic overtones associated with late 19th century Paris.

 Early life and career

 Born in the year 1848, Gustave Caillebotte belonged to a wealthy Parisian family.
-He began sketching from an early age but pursued law as a career and was also trained as an engineer until he was departed to serve in the Franco-Prussian war.
+He began sketching from an early age but pursued the law as a career and was also trained as an engineer until he was departed to serve in the Franco-Prussian war.

-It is believed that the devastating effects of war and the uncertainty that laid ahead, is what pushed him towards art.
+It is believed that the devastating effects of war and the uncertainty that laid ahead, are what pushed him towards art.
 He often visited the studio of artist Leon Bonnat who encouraged him to pursue a career in art.
 He entered Ecole des Beaux-Arts in Baus, where he met and became acquainted with several artists including Edgar Degas and Giuseppe Nittis who persuaded him to visit the first impressionist exhibition in 1874.

-After his father’s death, Gustave acquired a lot of wealth and had the privilege to practise and sell art at his own pace.
+After his father’s death, Gustave acquired a lot of wealth and had the privilege to practice and sell art at his own pace.
 This fortune also helped him play a major role as a source of patronage for impressionist artists like Monet, Renoir, Sisley, Pissaro to name a few.

 Apart from financially supporting his artist friends, he also organized and financed impressionist exhibitions.
 He also enthusiastically participated by exhibiting his works in the impressionist exhibitions between 1876 and 1882.
 Thus, Gustave was not just a painter but also a collector of art and influenced the impressionist movement by virtue of his interest.

-Unique style of work
+The unique style of work

 As a painter, Caillebotte’s work portrayed life as he saw it and recreated it on a canvas with distinct use of light and colour.
 He was influenced by the advancing art of photography and thus was considered more of a realist painter than an impressionist.

 Most of his works showed the urban landscape in and around Paris where people often formed the most prominent element of the painting.
-Whether it was the depiction of a street capturing the nature of Parisian life, portraits of his family in domestic settings or even representation of proletariats in the city, Caillebotte had the ability to capture the essence of humanity within each of his figures.
+Whether it was the depiction of a street capturing the nature of Parisian life, portraits of his family in domestic settings, or even representation of proletariats in the city, Caillebotte had the ability to capture the essence of humanity within each of his figures.

 In his first masterpiece, ‘The floor scrapers’, three workers are seen on their hands and knees, from a skewed perspective, dragging planes along the wooden floor of a bourgeoisie apartment.
 This vertiginous perspective view from above the subjects of the painting is a common characteristic seen in his earlier works.
 The painting also portrayed the urban upheaval that was already underway and foreshadowed Paris in light of modernism.